Bird Survey 2021

-Although it is not possible for our volunteers to conduct the usual surveys, we can ill afford a total loss of data on their population and distribution in 2020.
-There are probably now only 120 pairs left in the whole of the Shropshire, and we haven’t got long to save them from local extinction.
-Therefore, within the restrictions applicable during the coronavirus outbreak, we’d really like to know of any curlews you see or hear.
+Although it is not currently possible for our volunteers to conduct the usual surveys, we can ill afford a total loss of data on their population and distribution in 2021.
+For example, there are probably now only 120 pairs of curlew left in the whole of the Shropshire, and only a handful more in the remaining Camlad Valley area that lies in Powys.
+We haven’t got long to save them from local extinction.
+Therefore, within the restrictions applicable during the coronavirus outbreak, we’d really like to know of any curlews and other target species you see or hear.

 - Make a note of any curlews you see or hear from your home, or while out taking your permitted exercise.